 - Moving straps: These lifting straps can be adjusted for objects of different lengths, as well as for movers of different sizes.
 They help reduce weight strain on your arms.
-You can buy or rent some either at home centers or online (they are available on Amazon).
+You can buy or rent some either at home centres or online.

 - Moving dollies: They are really useful if you’re moving extra heavy items like appliances.
 They also allow to easily move heavy loads up and down stairs and curbs.
-You can buy or rent some, either at home centers or online.
-One word of caution though; avoid using a dolly with items that are higher than chest-level (you can find a shoulder dolly on Amazon).
+You can buy or rent some, either at home centres or online.
+One word of caution though; avoid using a dolly with items that are higher than chest-level.

 3. Carry tall items high and low

 With the help of another person, carry tall furniture from the top and the bottom.
 Tip the item backward at an angle and one person carries the top while the other carries the bottom.
 This allows for the item to be centred and keeps it from swinging out of control.
 This also makes it easier to carry in stairs.

 4. Protect your furniture

 If you are moving fragile or special item, you must be extra caring!
 Use moving pads and large bands to tie them on to protect your wood furniture, which you can rent.
 You can also buy professional grade shrink wrap to protect upholstered furniture.

 Moreover, it is crucial to protect your floors, especially if they are hardwood, tile, vinyl or carpeted.
 You can use large pieces of thick cardboard to cover the exit pathways of your home appliances, or place protective sheets of durable polyethylene on passages where you know there will be a lot of traffic.
 That way, you can avoid incurring expensive home repairs right after moving into your new home.
 You should also pay close attention to your walls when moving your large appliances, as they can be in danger of property damage as well.